JakBern/EECS_348_Project/team_resources/meetings/meeting_log.md

    - Parser functioning with strings
    - Yet to develop test cases or error / error code handling
    - Need to add functionality for exponent (** and ^), modulo (%), negative sign (-1)
-- Math Node has been abolished
+- Math Node has been abolished, Vidur feel free to join either Parser or CLI